heathermiller/wwwheathermiller/blog/_posts/2018-04-01-launching-a-spark-cluster-part-2.md

 Those include:

 - **the entry point for your Spark application**, i.e., the class where your main method resides.
-- **the URL of the master node of your cluster**. _Note: we can use flintrock to get this!_
+- **the URL of the master node of your cluster**. _Note: we can use Flintrock to get this!_
 - **the name and path of your application jar** that resides on your cluster nodes

 The entry point of our Spark application is simply `demodeploy.DemoDeploy`, since `DemoDeploy.scala` contains the main method of our application.

-To obtain the URL of the master node of our cluster, we use flintrock. flintrock's `describe` command provides basic information such as URLs about the cluster(s) you have running.
+To obtain the URL of the master node of our cluster, we use Flintrock.
+Flintrock's `describe` command provides basic information such as URLs about the cluster(s) you have running.

 ```shell